okayamat/sinc-colloc-fredholm/README.md

 example, SE_orig_ex2.c denotes the original SE-Sinc-collocation method for example 2, and DE_new_ex3.c denotes the new DE-Sinc-collocation method for example 3.
 LAPACK in Apple's Accelerate framework is used for computation of the system of linear equations.
+If you want to use another LAPACK library, modify make files according to your installation.

 Each program solves those problems increasing N as N = 5, 10, 15, 20, ...,
 and outputs N and maximum error over the target interval.
 Especially in